 3. The Clay Minerals Determine Its Color

 According to research studies, the minerals used in creating a cray brick determines its color.
 Clay minerals are formed over a couple of years by gradual chemicals rock weathering due to the low concentrated carbonic acid.
 Red bricks result because of the iron components contained in them.
-Extreme temperature produces darker colored blocks.
+Extreme temperature produces darker colored blocks – read article on how to make red bricks.